mukkino/itch-batch-downloader/README.md

 welcome.

 - once the script runs, you can only stop it with control+c
-- there may be games which cannot be downloaded, because the developers put them on a dropbox or google drive, though this will be written to stdout as a stern notice that the script is unable to download it.
+- there may be games which cannot be downloaded, because the developers put them on a dropbox or google drive, though this will be written to stdout as a warning that the script is unable to download it.
 - currently, there is no filtering by operating system. everything is downloaded.
 - currently, there is no blacklist for not downloading stuff.
 - currently, non-games (PDFs, art assets or similar things are not downloaded)
+- currently, the list of downloads in debug mode won't show an actual download number (you will need to figure out the number by counting the rows)

 ## honorable mention